Risk Factors Dashboard

 Tax increases and changes in tax rules could adversely affect our financial results.

 Our business is sensitive to changes in both direct and indirect taxes.
+New tax rules, new accounting standards or pronouncements, and changes in the interpretation of existing rules, standards, or pronouncements could have a significant adverse effect on our business and financial results.
 New tax rules, accounting standards or pronouncements, and changes in the interpretation of existing rules, standards, or pronouncements could have a material adverse effect on our business and financial results.
-New tax rules, accounting standards or pronouncements, and changes in interpretation of existing rules, standards, or pronouncements could have a material adverse effect on our business and financial results.
 As a multinational company based in the United States, we are more exposed to the impact of changes in U.S. tax legislation and regulations than most of our major competitors, especially changes that affect the corporate income tax rate.
-As of January 2025, the change in U.S. presidential administration and control of U.S. Congress may result in changes to U.S. tax legislation.
-In addition, aspects of U.S. tax laws may lead foreign jurisdictions to enact tax legislation that is unfavorable to us.
+In addition, aspects of U.S. tax laws may lead foreign jurisdictions to enact tax legislation unfavorable to us.
+While we cannot predict whether any of these changes will ultimately be enacted, if these or similar proposals are enacted into law, they could negatively impact our effective tax rate and earnings.
 While we are unable to predict whether any of these changes will ultimately be enacted, if these or similar proposals are enacted into law, they could negatively impact our effective tax rate and earnings.

 At the global level, potential changes in tax rules or the interpretation of tax rules arising out of the Base Erosion and Profit Shifting project initiated by the Organization for Economic Co-operation and Development (OECD) include increased residual profit allocations to market jurisdictions and the implementation of a global minimum tax rate.
 In December 2021, the OECD issued Pillar Two model rules, which would establish a global per-country minimum tax of 15%, and the European Union has approved a directive requiring member states to incorporate similar provisions into their respective domestic laws.
-The directive requires the rules to initially become effective for fiscal years starting on or after December 31, 2023.
-While it is uncertain whether the United States will enact legislation to adopt Pillar Two, numerous countries have enacted legislation, or have indicated their intent to adopt legislation, to implement certain aspects of Pillar Two effective January 1, 2024, with general implementation of the remaining global minimum tax rules by January 1, 2025.
-The OECD and implementing countries are expected to continue to revise their legislation and release additional guidance.
-We continue to evaluate the potential impact of the developments on our consolidated financial statements and related disclosures.
-We continue to evaluate the potential impact of the developments on our consolidated financial statements and related disclosures and based on our preliminary calculations, we do not expect the impact to be material.
-We currently do not expect the impact to be material based on available guidance; however, the adoption of these or other proposals could have a material adverse impact on our net income and cash flows in the future.
-Furthermore, changes in the earnings mix or applicable foreign tax laws could also negatively impact our net income.
+The directive required the rules to become effective for fiscal years starting on or after December 31, 2023.
+While the United States has not yet enacted legislation to adopt Pillar Two, numerous countries have enacted such legislation, or have indicated their intent to adopt such legislation.
+In January 2026, the OECD released new administrative guidance introducing a "side-by-

 Our business operations are also subject to numerous duties or taxes not based on income, sometimes referred to as “indirect taxes.”
-These indirect taxes include excise taxes, sales or value-added taxes, property taxes, payroll taxes, import and export duties and tariffs.
+These indirect taxes include excise taxes, sales or value-added taxes, property taxes, payroll taxes, import and export duties, and tariffs.
 Increases in or the imposition of new indirect taxes on our operations or products would increase the cost of our products or materials used to produce our products or, to the extent levied directly on consumers, make our products less affordable, which could negatively affect our financial results by reducing purchases of our products and encouraging consumers to switch to lower-priced or lower-taxed product categories.
 As governmental entities look for increased sources of revenue, they may increase taxes on beverage alcohol products.
+In fiscal 2026, we saw excise tax increases in several markets, including Canada, Czechia, France, Türkiye, and the United Kingdom.
 In fiscal 2025, we have observed excise tax increases in several markets, including Canada, Czechia, France, Türkiye, and the United Kingdom.
-In fiscal 2024, we have observed excise tax increases in markets that include France, Portugal, Romania and Türkiye.
-Additionally, in fiscal 2025, Australia continued to make an annual increase in excise taxes based on the consumer price index.
-Additionally in fiscal 2024, Australia has continued to make an annual increase in excise taxes based on the consumer price index.
+Additionally, in fiscal 2026, Australia continued to make an annual increase in excise taxes based on the consumer price index.

 We are also subject to regular reviews and audits by both domestic and foreign tax authorities on the direct and indirect taxes we pay.
 While we believe our tax positions will be sustained, the final outcome of tax audits and related litigation may differ materially from the tax provisions and accruals recorded in our Consolidated Financial Statements, which could adversely impact our results of operations and cash flows.

 Increased social and political attention has been directed at the beverage alcohol industry.
 For example, attention remains focused largely on public health concerns related to alcohol abuse, including drunk driving, underage drinking, and the negative health impacts of the abuse and misuse of beverage alcohol.
-For example, there remains continued attention focused largely on public health concerns related to alcohol abuse, including drunk driving, underage drinking, and the negative health impacts of the abuse and misuse of beverage alcohol.
 While most people who drink alcoholic beverages do so in moderation, it is commonly known and well reported that excessive levels or inappropriate patterns of drinking can lead to increased risk of a range of health conditions and, for certain people, can result in alcohol dependence.
 Some academics, public health officials, and critics of the alcohol industry in the United States, Europe, and other parts of the world continue to seek governmental measures to make beverage alcohol more expensive, less available, or more difficult to advertise and promote.
 If future scientific research indicates more widespread serious health risks associated with alcohol consumption – particularly with moderate consumption – or if for any reason the social acceptability of beverage alcohol declines significantly, sales of our products could be adversely affected.

 Counterfeiting or inadequate protection of our intellectual property rights could adversely affect our business prospects.